3 surprising myths about alcohol

 How to find support

-Behavioral health services are covered under your benefits and can help you feel your best.
-We partner with Magellan Healthcare, Inc.1 to offer thousands of behavioral health providers for you to choose from and in-person and convenient video visits.
-No referral is needed for outpatient therapy with a provider in your network.
-Search for a provider here.
+As a Sharp Health Plan member, behavioral health services are covered under your benefits and can help you feel your best.
+We partner with Magellan Healthcare, Inc.1 and offer thousands of providers for you to choose from.
+In-person and convenient video visits are available.
+You don’t need a referral for outpatient therapy with a provider in your network.
+To get support, find a provider near you.

 1. In California, Magellan is doing business as Human Affairs International of California, Inc.